 Family Conflict: 92% of homeless youth in one survey said that conflict with their parents/caregivers was a factor that contributed to their eventual homelessness, while 72% reported it was a major cause.

-Average Rent for 2-bedroom apartment ($CAD)
+Average Rent in Toronto ($CAD)

 Rental Vacancy rate (%)